-When the matter is conformal the gravitational action can be computed by parametrizing the metric as $g = \e^{2\omega} g_0$ and by integrating the trace of the quantum energy--momentum tensor over $\omega$ from $0$ to $\phi$.
+When the matter is Weyl invariant, the gravitational action can be computed by parametrizing the metric as $g = \e^{2\omega} g_0$ and by integrating the trace of the quantum energy--momentum tensor over $\omega$ from $0$ to $\phi$.
 The latter is given by the Weyl anomaly (quantities with a subscript $0$ are given in terms of the metric $g_0$)

-Using the relation $R = R_0 - 2 \lap_0 \omega$ and integrating, the action \eqref{quant:action:grav} becomes the Liouville action
+Using the relation $R = R_0 - 2 \lap_0 \omega$ and integrating, the action \eqref{quant:action:grav} becomes the Liouville action:

-(remember that the ghosts are included into the matter: they have $c_g = - 26$ and thus the coefficient of the action is positive as long as the central charge of the rest of the matter is less than $26$).

-Studying the action \eqref{quant:eq:quant-action} as a classical action with background metric $g_0$ will give informations about the semi-classical properties of the theory.
-In section~\ref{sec:dynamics} we have argued that classical $2d$ gravity with unitary matter is trivial, but this does not imply that the quantum behaviour is also trivial and that forbidden classical systems have no quantum dynamics.
-As a specific example of this fact, consider Liouville theory: classically the cosmological constant is forbidden, but it is necessary to include it in order to compute the path integral (in any case it is a consistent counter-term and it will appear anyway).
-In particular the semi-classical limit does not resemble the classical gravity one started from: the quantum effects are not negligible in this limit and make the dynamics non-trivial.
+Studying the action \eqref{quant:eq:quant-action} as a classical action with background metric $g_0$ gives information about the semi-classical properties of the theory.
+In \Cref{sec:dynamics}, we have argued that classical $2d$ gravity with unitary matter is trivial for a certain class of models.
+But, this does not imply that the quantum behaviour is also trivial and that forbidden classical systems have no quantum dynamics.
+As a specific example of this fact, consider the Liouville theory: classically, the cosmological constant is forbidden, but it is necessary to include it to compute the path integral (in particular, to absorb divergences and ambiguities~\cite{DHoker:1988:GeometryStringPerturbation}).
+Surprisingly, the semi-classical limit does not resemble the classical gravity one started from: the quantum effects are not negligible in this limit and render the dynamics non-trivial.

-Invariance under the emergent Weyl symmetry \eqref{2dgrav:sym:emerging-weyl} links the trace of the energy--momentum tensor $T^*_{0\mu\nu}$ to the variation of the full action with respect to the Liouville mode
+Invariance under the emergent Weyl symmetry \eqref{2dgrav:sym:emergent-weyl} links the trace of the energy--momentum tensor $T^*_{0\mu\nu}$ to the variation of the full action with respect to the Liouville mode:

 Another requirement is the one of background independence: the full action \eqref{quant:eq:quant-action} should be independent of the gauge choice \eqref{2dgrav:eq:conformal-gauge}, i.e.\ it should not depend on the background metric $g_0$ or on the specific decomposition.
-This is true in particular if the variation of the total action with respect to $g_0$ vanishes, which implies that the full stress–energy tensor is zero
+This is true, in particular, if the variation of the total action with respect to $g_0$ vanishes, implying that the full stress--energy tensor is zero: